MockbaTheBorg/RunCPM/readme.md

 If you miss using powerful programs like Wordstar, dBaseII, mBasic and others, then RunCPM is for you.
 It is very stable and fun to use.<br>
 RunCPM emulates CP/M 2.2 from Digital Research as close as possible, the only difference being that it uses regular folders on the host instead of disk images.

-RunCPM was written to serve as a test environment when I was restoring the only copy of Z80 MicroMumps v4.06 which exists online (https://github.com/MockbaTheBorg/MicroMumps).<br>
-Making changes, recompiling MicroMumps and loading it onto a regular CP/M emulator via a disk image every time I moved a bit forward on the restoration was becoming too time consuming.
-So I decided to write something that would allow me to run the executable right away after making any modifications.<br>
-RunCPM then evolved as more and more CP/M applications were added to its compatibility list.

 RunCPM builds on Visual Studio 2013 or later.
 Posix builds use GCC/LLVM.
 It can also be built on the Arduino IDE.
 It can be built also on Cygwin (posix) and Mingw.
 Makefiles are provided with the distribution.

+## Why RunCPM?

+RunCPM was written to serve as a test environment when I was restoring the only copy of Z80 MicroMumps v4.06 which exists online (https://github.com/MockbaTheBorg/MicroMumps).<br>
+Making changes, recompiling MicroMumps and loading it onto a regular CP/M emulator via a disk image every time I moved a bit forward on the restoration was becoming too time consuming.
+So I decided to write something that would allow me to run the executable right away after making any modifications.<br>
+RunCPM then evolved as more and more CP/M applications were added to its compatibility list.

 ## Arduino / Teensy / ESP32 / STM32

 RunCPM builds on Arduino IDE 1.8.7 or later.<br>
-RunCPM so far runs on the Arduino DUE, on the Teensy 3.5, 3.6 and 4.0, on the ESP32 and on some STM32, as it requires a fair amount of RAM to run (64K used to be a lot back in those days).<br>
+RunCPM so far runs on the Arduino DUE, on the Teensy 3.5 and up, on the ESP32 and on some STM32, as it requires a fair amount of RAM to run (64K used to be a lot back in those days).<br>
 If using the Arduino DUE, RunCPM also needs a SD (or microSD) card shield to place the CP/M files in.
 The Teensy has an on-board microSD adapter.
 Some ESP32 and STM32 boards may need external SD card adapters.

 Arduino digital and analog read/write support was added by Krzysztof Kliś via extra non-standard BDOS calls (see the bottom of cpm.h file for details).